red-hat-storage/rdopkg-tar/README.rst

 ==================

 This is a tool that works in a similar way to ``rdopkg patch``.
-It uses rdopkg's APIs to tar up all the changes in the Git -patches branch into a "-changes.tar.gz" tarball and adds the tarball to the RPM packaging.
+It uses rdopkg_'s APIs to tar up all the changes in the Git -patches branch into a "-changes.tar.gz" tarball and adds the tarball to the RPM packaging.

 I use this to combine all our downstream changes into a single file suitable